ileckfi/eXpansionPluginPack.github.io/docs/dev/cookbooks/create_chat_command.md

             - {name: YouName.plugin, data_provider: YouName.chat_command_data}
 ```

-So at the moment there is no chat command registered.
-We could use a slightly more complicated plugin with dependencies (see plugin with dependencies).
+At the moment there is no chat command registered.
+We could use a slightly more complicated plugin with dependencies

-Lets now create a new file `chat_commands.yml`

-> We could have put everything in a single services.yml file, but grouping them by file will make it easier to read & maintain.

-In this file we would like create a new service to handle the /acme chat command.
+(see plugin with dependencies).

+> YouName\Bundle\Acme\Resources\config\chat_commands.yml

 ```yaml
     YouName.acme.chat_command.acme: